 Locate the pages for which you require footer links beneath the Footer Holder.
 The holder may need to be created at the top level of your site tree if it does not already exist.

 If you have a page elsewhere on your site that you require footer links for but you do not wish to move this page to under the Footer Holder, you can create a Redirector Page which links to that page.

 This is usually the first page that people will see when they visit your site.
-It contains a carousel in which you can feature parts of your site, a list of quicklinks, two feature sections and a news summary panel.
+If you choose to use the features it can contain a carousel in which you can promote parts of your site, a list of quicklinks, two feature sections and a news summary panel.

 The carousel is made up of one or more carousel items.
 These can be viewed and edited in the Carousel tab.
-Each carousel item contains the following:
+Each carousel item can contain the following:

 In addition, three content areas are supplied:

-In the default theme this page displays a list of all pages on your site.
+In the Starter theme, this page displays a list of all pages on your site.
 It requires no customisation.

 This is just like a VirtualPage (see below), but can also display content from a page on another subsite.

-This page type displays a custom form that websites visitors can fill out and submit.
-It can email the submissions to a nominated recipient and stores them all in a database.
+This page type allows you to build a custom form that websites visitors can fill out and submit.
+It can email the submissions to a nominated recipient and stores the entries in the database.